In the early 1950's a group of believers who believed the Word of God, stepped out in faith to form what is known as Christ Community Tabernacle.

 John Clements pastored for 2 months in 1979.

-Rev. Frank Owens began pastoring In May of 1979 and stayed until 1980.
+Rev. Frank Owens began pastoring In May of 1979 and stayed about a year and a half.

 40th Anniversary, October 17, 1993